Long ago, a fierce debate broke out in Gnomeland. The government planned

 Example

-The graphs given in samples are as follows:
+corresponding to the examples given in the problem statement are as follows:

-The first graph contains a cycle, so the given relationship between dwarfs is impossible.
+graph contains a cycle, so the specified relationships between the dwarves are

 vector<int> used;

-Function dfs implements depth first search from the vertex v.
+The function dfs implements a depth-first search starting from the

 void dfs(int v)